Printlab Autodesk

 View Forum

 Although finding a real end user is ideal, it might not always be possible, in which case you might want to look into option 2 – designing for a Make:able Champion.
 Make:able Champions are volunteers with various disabilities and they have kindly shared videos explaining their disability, together with the day-to-day challenges they face.
 By listening to their stories and observing their actions, you have the opportunity to design a solution for one of them.
-Further information is provided in the Develop Empathy Toolkit but for now, we’re delighted to introduce you to our 2023 Make:able Champions, Valerie and Bev.
+Their full profiles can be viewed in the Develop Empathy Toolkit but for now, we’re delighted to introduce you to our 2024 Make:able Champions, Valerie and Cath.

 Meet Valerie